espin086/hpm/README.md

 ## Usage:

-1. **Start the App**: Ensure you have all the dependencies installed and run the Streamlit app.
+1. **Start the App**: Ensure you have all the dependencies installed and run the Streamlit app locally after cloing this repo or [use this link to try the app on the web](https://aisl-weekly-updates.streamlit.app/).

 2. **Input Details**:
     - **Accomplishments**: Describe what you achieved over the week.